 3. Reduced quota for Married Child Priority Scheme

-The eligibility criteria to buy a flat under the PLH will be the same as that of BTO.
+The eligibility criteria for buying a flat under the PLH will be the same as that of BTO.

 According to the initial PLH announcement. the quota will be adjusted depending on the location of the projects.